ceph/ceph/doc/releases/nautilus.rst

 Notable Changes
 ---------------

-* The no{up,down,in,out} related commands has been revamped.
+* The no{up,down,in,out} related commands have been revamped.
   There are now 2 ways to set the no{up,down,in,out} flags: the old 'ceph osd [un]set <flag>' command, which sets cluster-wide flags;
   and the new 'ceph osd [un]set-group <flags> <who>' command,